 Understanding Kitchen Ware Washing: Detergents and Scrapping Practices

-clean, but how about what is being sent down the drain?
+Today we have better sanitation practices and the plates are always clean, but how about what is being sent down the drain?
 Does it pose a problem for the community’s sewer collection system?
 Can the constituents be treated at the community’s wastewater treatment plant?

 Understanding Dishwashing Practices